qzzhang0131/PlantGeneAnn/README.md

 ## 🚀 Quick Start (Usage)

-You can use PlantGeneAnn in two ways: directly using the [transformers](https://github.com/huggingface/transformers) library for model inference and obtaining embeddings, or running the complete pipeline script to generate prediction tracks or standard GFF annotation files.
+You can use PlantGeneAnn in two ways: directly using the [transformers](https://github.com/huggingface/transformers) library for model inference and obtaining embeddings, or running the complete pipeline script to generate standard GFF annotation files.

 ### 1. Direct Model Inference
 You can retrieve both genomic feature probabilities and sequence embeddings using the following snippet: